 5 Ways to Borrow Money

 Borrowing money from your bank can be one of the cheapest ways to get a loan.
-They offer a variety of lending options from mortgages, credit cards, personal loans, business loans, and can often customize loans to suit individual needs.
+They offer a variety of lending options from mortgages, credit cards, personal loans, and business loans, and can often customize loans to suit individual needs.

 Banks make their money by borrowing at a lower rate and lending to their customers at a higher interest rate.
 Their profit is the difference between the two.